 This is a powerful theorem in the sense that it places minimal requirements on the function $f$.
 Nearly all modern neural networks are continuous, so the theorem implies that any architecture wrapped with Pre-LayerNorm is surjective.
 Notably, the proof does not rely on the specific expression of LayerNorm, but only on the fact that it is continuous and bounded.
 Hence if one uses other types of normalization functions with this property instead, like RMSNorm~\citep{zhang2019rootmeansquarelayer}, GroupNorm~\citep{wu2018groupnormalization} or DyT~\citep{zhu2025transformersnormalization}, this theorem still holds.
 Finally, this theorem can be easily extended to sequence models as we show below. \begin{restatable}{theorem}{prelnseq} Let $f:\oplus_{i\in[n]}\R^d\to\oplus_{i\in[n]}\R^d$ be a continuous function, then $g:\oplus_{i\in[n]}\R^d\to\oplus_{i\in[n]}\R^d$ defined by $g(a)_i=f(\LN(a))_i+a_i$ is surjective. \end{restatable} The proof of \Cref{thm:prelnseq} is deferred to the Appendix.

-Next, we briefly discuss Post-LayerNorm for completeness, and as an additional example of how the geometric tools introduced in \Cref{section:prelim} can be useful.
-Since $\LN$ normalizes its input, we cannot expect a Post-LayerNorm network to reach every point in $\R^d$.
-More precisely, $\LN$ can only output values in set $S=\gamma\cdot\Bp{x\in\R^d|\|x\|=1,\overline{x}=0}+\beta$.
-Hence if we want Post-LayerNorm to be surjective on $S$, it suffices to show that $f(x)+x$ can reach any direction.
-A sufficient condition for this is that the image of $f(x)+x$ contains an open set containing 0, which can be easy to prove by \Cref{thm:inverse}.
-As an instance, we can prove the following result. \begin{theorem} Let $f:\R^d\to\R^d$ be an MLP without bias term, with GeLU activation, and the hidden dimensions are all $d$, then $\LN(f(x)+x)$ is almost always surjective on $S$. \end{theorem} \begin{proof} Let $g:\R^d\to\R^d$ be $g(x)=f(x)+x$, and derivative $s=\mathrm{GeLU}'(0)$, then by the chain rule
+Next, we briefly discuss Post-LayerNorm for completeness.
+Since $\LN$ normalizes its input, Post-LayerNorm cannot be onto $\R^d$; ignoring constant inputs where the idealized $\LN$ without $\varepsilon$ is undefined, its image is

+It suffices for $f(x)+x$ to cover a neighborhood of 0: any nonconstant pre-image of $y\in S$ can be scaled into that neighborhood without changing its LayerNorm. \begin{theorem} Let $f:\R^d\to\R^d$ be a bias-free GeLU MLP whose hidden dimensions are all $d$.
+Then $\LN(f(x)+x)$ is almost always surjective on $S$. \end{theorem} \begin{proof} Let $g(x)=f(x)+x$ and $s=\mathrm{GeLU}'(0)$.
+By the chain rule,